redfin/react-server/packages/react-server-examples/bike-share/README.md

 # react-server-examples/bike-share

-An example project for `react-server` which demos server rendering, interactivity on the client side, frameback, ReactServerAgent, url parameters and logging.
+An example project for `react-server` which demos server rendering, interactivity on the client side, ReactServerAgent, url parameters and logging.
 Uses [api.citybik.es](http://api.citybik.es/v2/) to get data about bike shares and their availability around the world.